ChrisColeTech/todo-list-mcp/README.md

 ```

 ### **Documentation Sprint**
-**User prompt:** *"I need to document all the modules in `/project/src/modules`.
-Create a task for each module using my documentation template file so I can work through them systematically."*
+**User prompt:** *"Use bulk-add-todos with folderPath '/project/src/modules' and templateFilePath '/templates/docs-template.md' to create documentation tasks for each module so I can work through them systematically."*

 **What it does:** Create comprehensive documentation for all modules in a codebase during focused sprint sessions.